yzhouas/TransFill-Reference-Inpainting/README.md

 # TransFill-Reference-Inpainting
-This is the official repo for TransFill: : Reference-guided Image Inpainting by Merging Multiple Color and Spatial Transformations at CVPR'21.
+This is the official repo for TransFill: Reference-guided Image Inpainting by Merging Multiple Color and Spatial Transformations at CVPR'21.
 According to some product reasons, we are not planning to release the training/testing codes and models.
-However, we will release the dataset and the scripts to prepare the dataset.
+Online-demo will be public once we set up the server.
+However, we will release the testing dataset for comparsion, and the scripts to prepare the training dataset.